gosquared/gosquared-ios/README.md

 eg. `person_id: "email:user@example.com"`

-*Note the library caches your identified user ID and uses it again on the next launch.
+*Note the library caches your identified person_id and uses it again on the next launch.
 If you do not want this behavior, call unidentify after `setSiteToken` on each launch.*

 **Objective-C:**